LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 18 ](/Pictures/Figure18.png)

 We can distinguish the three subsystems of the computer:
-- The SAP-1 CPU
+- The ISAP-1 CPU
 - The Memory Subsystem
-- Outputs Subsystem
+- Inputs/Outputs Subsystem

 They are interconnected through the three buses:
 - 4-bit Address Bus